dapp-protocols/Blockchain-Abstraction-Layer/Tutorial.md

 #### Testing our New Contract
 A complete BAL contract testing framework is planned.
 This framework will be capable of launching a new testnet, setting up accounts, loading the contract, invoking contract actions, and verifying assertions about the database state.
 At present, however, this is still a work-in-progress.
 This page will be updated with the solution when it is ready.

-Until then, directions for manually loading and testing a contract are available in the Development Environment Tutorial for [EOSIO](https://github.com/dapp-protocols/Blockchain-Abstraction-Layer/blob/master/DevEnv.md#Deploying-and-running-an-eosio-contract) and [Peerplays](https://github.com/dapp-protocols/Blockchain-Abstraction-Layer/blob/master/DevEnv.md#building-and-deploying-a-contract-for-peerplays).

 #### The Long Road Ahead
 Once our contract is tested and deployed on a private or public blockchain, we will have a complete back-end solution around which we can build one or many decentralized applications.
 Unfortunately, a blockchain and smart contract back-end does not an application make -- nor does it make an application platform.
 Many problems yet exist before a consistent app can be made which is secured and decentralized to the standards set forth by the back-end.
 Applications based on this back-end will likely reference records via IPFS, which opens the question of what will those records contain, exactly, and how will they be hosted?
 Moreover, technology is yet to be developed to securely transport the application code to the user device and provide that app with a secure environment and frameworks to support its runtime operations without compromising the user's privacy and security.

-In their quest to provide end-to-end verifiable, zero-compromise solutions to the user, the company that originally conceived of the BAL, Follow My Vote, is working to design and implement solutions to these issues and many others.
+In their quest to provide end-to-end verifiable, zero-compromise solutions to the user, Follow My Vote is working to design and implement solutions to these issues and many others.
 If you, dear reader, would also like to see the promise of blockchain and decentralized, verifiable technology wholly fulfilled with end-to-end solutions that ensure the integrity of the entire system, back-end infrastructure to front-end app... if you would like to see this potential reach fruition, then perhaps you would like to work with us toward this goal.
 If so, we invite you to throw your hat in the ring and try your hand at our [dev challenge](https://followmyvote.com/dev-challenge/).
 We look forward to seeing your submission!